retogerber/MIMIC/config/README.md

 The names of annotations are important for correctly matching IMC images to locations.

-## Add metadata
+### Add metadata

 Adapt file `config/sample_metadata.csv`:
 - `sample_name`: name of sample (i.e. name of IMC image without file ending)
 - `project_name`: name of project (above: `{PROJECT_NAME}`)
 - `core_name`: name of GeoJSON object from step above, e.g. A1
-- (optional) `reg_type`: one of "precise" (default, i.e. manual registration of IMC to postIMC as described above) or "register" (experimental, not robust.
+- (optional) `reg_type`: one of "precise" (default, i.e. registration of IMC to postIMC as described above).
 Currently only "precise" is suppported.
 - (optional) `do_register_IMC_location`: bool, default=True, should automatic IMC to postIMC be performed?
 This setting means that the manually drawn IMC location mask doesn't need to be precise.
 - (optional) `register_IMC_location_with_pycpd`: bool, default=True, in case `do_register_IMC_location` is True, should an additional registration step using CPD be performed.
 Might or might not improve precision.
 - `IMS_pixel_size`: size of IMS pixel in micrometer (stepsize)
 - `IMS_shrink_factor`: ratio of IMS stepsize to pixelsize (e.g. if stepsize is 30 and pixelsize (ablation area) is 15 then the ratio is 15/30=0.5).
 Set to 1 if stepsize is equal to pixelsize.
+This is mainly used to calculate cell to IMS pixel overlaps.
-- `IMC_pixel_size`: size of IMC pixel in micrometer
+- `IMC_pixel_size`: size of IMC pixel in micrometer.
+For IMC this is usually 1.
-- `microscopy_pixel_size`: size of microscopy pixels in micrometer
+- `microscopy_pixel_size`: size of microscopy pixels in micrometer.
 - `coords_filename`: name of `-coords.h5` file as obtained from step `Manually using napari-imsmicrolink` or empty.
 If present the file should be placed in `results/{PROJECT_NAME}/data/IMS`
 - `imzml_filename`: name of `.imzML` file (in directory `results/data/{PROJECT_NAME}/IMS` ), `.ibd` file with same base name has to be present in the same directory
 - (optional) `postIMSpreIMSmask`: type of mask extraction for registration between preIMS and postIMS.
-Default is None (no mask), other available options are "bbox" and "segment"
+Default is None (no mask), other available options are "bbox" and "segment".
+Sometimes the registration between postIMS and preIMS is difficult because of the MALDI matrix on the postIMS image.
+Therefore to guide the registration the optimization of the transformation can be restricted to areas containing a TMA core.
 - (optional) `IMS_rotation_angle`: int, default=0, one of 0,90,180,270.
-Initial IMS rotation angle relative to postIMS microscopy image
+Initial IMS rotation angle relative to postIMS microscopy image.
 - (optional) `IMC_rotation_angle`: int, default=0, one of 0,90,180,270.
-Initial IMC rotation angle relative to postIMC microscopy image
+Initial IMC rotation angle relative to postIMC microscopy image.
-- (optional) `IMS_to_postIMS_n_splits`: int, default=19, should be a whole number between 3 and 19, number of splits for thresholding to find IMS ablation marks
+- (optional) `IMS_to_postIMS_n_splits`: int, default=19, should be a whole number between 3 and 19, number of splits for thresholding to find IMS ablation marks.
-- (optional) `IMS_to_postIMS_init_gridsearch`: int, default=3, should be a whole number between 0 and 3, number of rounds of gridsearch for IMS ablation mark to IMS pixel initial registration
+- (optional) `IMS_to_postIMS_init_gridsearch`: int, default=3, should be a whole number between 0 and 3, number of rounds of gridsearch for IMS ablation mark to IMS pixel initial registration.
 - (optional) `within_IMC_fine_registration`: bool, default=True, should an additional registration step IMS to postIMS be done only taking into account IMS pixels within the location of IMC.
 - (optional) `min_index_length`: int, default=10, minimum number of neighbors to take into account for matching IMS ablation marks with IMS pixels.
 - (optional) `max_index_length`: int, default=30, maximum number of neighbors to take into account for matching IMS ablation marks with IMS pixels.

-## Update config
+### Update config

 Adapt file `config/config.yaml`:
 - `IMC_channels_for_aggr`: specify which IMC channels should be used.
 Names should match values in column `name` in IMC summary panel files.
 - (optional) `QC_metrics`: specify which QC metrics should be calculated.
 Default: all
 - (optional) `QC_steps`: specify for which registration step QC metrics should be calculated.
 Default: all

-## Register preIMC to preIMS (case 3. only)
+### Register preIMC to preIMS (case 3. only)

 For case 3. additionally the regions that should be independently registered have to be selected.
 In QuPath: